 \section{Proof of invariance}

-In this section we prove the main claim of this paper, that doability of a task depends only on its coarse causal structure.
+In this section we prove the main claim of this paper, that doability of a task depends only on its coarse causal structure and its aimed distributed computation.
 We do so by showing that given a doable task and a spacetime circuit accomplishing it, a second spacetime circuit can be constructed which accomplishes all tasks with the same coarse causal structure.
-This construction will make heavy use of normal and port-based \cite{port-based-teleportation} teleportation, and borrows many ideas originally used to solve position based quantum cryptography \cite{PBQC,port-based-PQBC,tagging}. \\ First we review the function of normal teleportation and port-based teleportation, and then give an example of how they can be used to modify a task.
+This construction will make heavy use of normal and port-based \cite{port-based-teleportation} teleportation, and borrows many ideas originally used to solve fundamental questions in position based quantum cryptography \cite{PBQC,port-based-PQBC,tagging}. \\ First we review the function of normal teleportation and port-based teleportation, and then give an example of how they can be used to modify a task.
 We then develop a notation which simplifies protocol modification when heavy use of both forms of teleportation is required.
+Here we also introduce an additional necessary primitive we call a ``re-indexing" teleportation.
 Finally we show that any circuit can be modified to require no gate points, and that this implies the main claim.\\